single-cell-genetics/cellsnp-lite/README.rst

 .. |license| image:: https://anaconda.org/bioconda/cellsnp-lite/badges/license.svg
    :target: https://bioconda.github.io/recipes/cellsnp-lite/README.html

-cellsnp-lite aims to pileup the expressed alleles in single-cell or bulk RNA-seq data, which can be directly used for donor deconvolution in multiplexed single-cell RNA-seq data, particularly with vireo_, which assigns cells to donors and detects doublets, even without genotyping reference.
+cellsnp-lite was initially designed to pileup the expressed alleles in single-cell or bulk RNA-seq data, which can be directly used for donor deconvolution in multiplexed single-cell RNA-seq data, particularly with vireo_, which assigns cells to donors and detects doublets, even without genotyping reference.
+Now besides RNA-seq data, cellsnp-lite could also be applied on DNA-seq and ATAC-seq data, either in bulk or single-cell.

 cellsnp-lite heavily depends on htslib_.
 This program should give very similar results as samtools/bcftools mpileup.